-- Human Relations / Social Science / Diversity: Torrelite BUS 444 Management of Human Relations (BUV maste all three of these requirements). - 5 credits BUS 144 Management of Human Relations: DIV meets all three of these requirements and is recommended. - Natural Sciences:
+• Human Relations / Social Science / Diversity:

+5 credits - BUS 144 Management of Human Relations:DIV meets all three of these requirements and is recommended.

 5 credits - DHET 240 Fluid Power/Electrical Theory & Design OR TECH 100 Advanced Principles of Technology OR MFG 130 Materials Science OR choose from the Distribution List.